Climate Jargon

 Gigatons: One billion U.S. tons, or one billion metric tons

-Geographic Information System (GIS): Computerized mapping
+Geographic Information System (GIS): Computer mapping

 Glacial retreat: When glaciers shrink as they melt faster than snow is added